An Amicable Divorce is Possible

 Both of us, and our son, are better off for having a quick and amicable divorce.
 It was such a good experience that I decided to take mediation training, so I could help others as well.
 I hope you decide to use a mediator, too.
 You, your spouse, and your entire family will be better off in the long run.

-Here are some other blog posts that you may find helpful.
+Here are some other blog posts related to having an amicable divorce that you may find helpful.

 This post was written by Kelly Shaw.
 Kelly is a Mediator for Great Lakes Divorce Financial Solutions.
 As a Mediator, she specializes in divorce and parenting issues such as custody, visitation, schooling, and other major concerns or disputes.